open-quantum-safe/oqs-provider/README.md

-All component builds and testing described in detail below can be executed by running the scripts `scripts/fullbuild.sh` and `scripts/runtests.sh` respectively (tested on Linux Ubuntu and Mint as well as OSX).
+All component builds and testing described in detail below can be executed by running the scripts `scripts/fullbuild.sh` and `scripts/runtests.sh` respectively (tested on Linux Ubuntu and Mint as well as MacOS).

 By default, these scripts always build and test against the current OpenSSL `master` branch.